victoriaa-b/QAP-4-Files-VB/README.md

 # QAP-4-Files-VB

-This my Python and JavaScript for our QAP
+This my Python and JavaScript for our QAP.
+JavaScript is the files of Index.js and Index.html Python files are the rest.